negativeego/SF-Save-Editor/README.md

-Currently supports:
+Currently supports: Scratch and Friends Remastered, and Five Nights at Doggo's.
--Scratch and Friends: Remastered
--Five Nights at Doggo's